entraxmb/react-shopping-cart/README.md

 # react-shopping-cart

+A React based shoping cart, utilising the Context API to handle state management.

-A basic react based shopping cart build with the following requirements:
+The application has the following requirements:

 ## requirements of cart